10KGenomics/CellCosmo/docs/Build_References_genomeDir.md

-# Make a rna genomeDir
+# Make an rna genomeDir

 - Construction of human reference genome using 10x reference(recommended)